How to Transform a Thrifted Side Table with Paint (Painted Side Table Makeover Tutorial)

 Final steps to our painted side table

 Luckily for me, Taylor is a pro at documenting our process.
-Lucky for you, that you can check out the process on our painted end table before and after.
+Lucky for you, you can check out the process on our painted end table before and after.
 Check below in our video.
 We had so much fun creating this diy painted end table together.
 She time lapse our afternoon of painting.
 Hope you enjoy!

 Additional uses for this side table